Western long-beaked echidna

-The western long-beaked echidna (Zaglossus bruijnii) is one of the four extant echidnas and one of three species of Zaglossus that occurs in New Guinea.
+The western long-beaked echidna (Zaglossus bruijnii), also called Bruijin's long-beaked echidna, is one of the four extant echidnas and one of three species of Zaglossus that occurs in New Guinea.
 Originally described as Tachyglossus bruijnii, this is the type species of Zaglossus.

 Description

 The western long-beaked echidna is an egg-laying mammal.
 Unlike the short-beaked echidna, which eats ants and termites, the long-beaked species eats earthworms.
 The long-beaked echidna is also larger than the short-beaked species, reaching up to 16.5 kg; the snout is longer and turns downward; and the spines are almost indistinguishable from the long fur.
 It is distinguished from the other Zaglossus species by the number of claws on the fore and hind feet: three (rarely four).
 It is the largest extant monotreme.